-Elos/ definately hair removal
+Elos/ definitely hair removal

 The perfect solution for unwanted body hair.
 Everyone who has hair in places they would prefer